BitcoinDesign/Guide/guide/private-key-management/schemes.md

 * **Self inflicted** - you lose access to your own private key
 * **Theft** - a third party gains access to your private key

-So our goal is to make it hard for your customer to lose their keys, and at the same time make it hard for a third party to get to them.
+So your goal is to make it hard for users to lose their keys, and at the same time, make it hard for a third party to get to them.

 Casa's [wealth security protocol]({{ 'https://github.com/Casa/wealth-security-protocol/blob/master/casa-wealth-security-protocol.pdf'}}) is good reading material for more complete views on threat vectors and risk.